danlentz/clj-uuid/README.md

 ;; => #uuid "018a0a60-b3d4-11e4-a03e-3af93c3de9ae"
 ```

-Either v6 or v1 identifiers are several times faster to generate
+v7nc is the fastest UUID generator at ~39 ns, followed by v1 and v6 at ~100 ns,
-than calling the JVM's built-in static method for generating UUIDs,
+all significantly faster than the JVM's `java.util.UUID/randomUUID` (~345 ns):
-`java.util.UUID/randomUUID`.

 ```
+user> (criterium.core/bench (uuid/v7nc))

+;; Execution time mean : 39.412000 ns

 user> (criterium.core/bench (uuid/v6))

 ;; Execution time mean : 100.764073 ns